caido-community/JS-Analyzer/README.md

 # JS Analyzer

 JavaScript and static file analysis for Caido.
-JS Analyzer passively scans `.js`, `.mjs`, `.cjs`, `.json`, and `.map` files intercepted by the proxy and surfaces secrets, API endpoints, cloud URLs, subdomains, security sinks, and more — directly inside Caido.
+JS Analyzer passively scans `.js`, `.mjs`, `.cjs`, `.json`, and `.map` files intercepted by the proxy and surfaces secrets, API endpoints, cloud URLs, subdomains, security sinks, and more. directly inside Caido.

 ## Installation